 Bring Savvy Consumers to Your Website with Specific Keywords.
-Define the Conversation on Your Terms.

 Should you use broad keywords or specific keywords on your website?
 Did you read an article about long-tail keywords?
 What about bidding for keywords?
 What if someone comes to your site for the wrong reasons?